 - Client was charged with multiple counts of wanton endangerment, evading the police and being a persistent felony offender.
 The Commonwealth’s offer was 10 years to serve.
-Two police officers positively identified client at trial.
-Result: First trial ended in hung jury 11-1 and second trial ended in hung jury 7-5.
+Two police officers positively identified the client at trial.
+Result: The first trial ended in hung jury 11-1 and the second trial ended in hung jury 7-5.
 The Commonwealth then amended the charge and client accepted a plea to reckless driving with a $100.00 fine.

 Warrant Set Aside

 - Client had outstanding arrest warrant for Domestic Violence.
 Result: Warrant set aside and was not taken into custody, but instead released on conditions.
 Case is still pending.